dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 #### Messages Example

 Messages are especially useful for sending notifications to a workflow.
-For example, in our [e-commerce demo](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/widget-store), the payments workflow, after redirecting customers to a payments service, must wait for a notification from that service that the payment has finished processing.
+For example, in our [widget store demo](../examples/widget-store.md), the checkout workflow, after redirecting customers to a payments page, must wait for a notification that the user has paid.

 To wait for this notification, the payments workflow uses `recv()`, executing failure-handling code if the notification doesn't arrive in time: